bastardacademic/SingleSocial/backend/README.md

 ## Features
 1. OAuth integration with Facebook, Twitter, and Instagram.
 2. Real-time updates using WebSocket.
-3. Analytics routes for fetching engagement metrics.
+3. Advanced analytics and engagement tracking.
-4. Advanced post scheduling with recurring intervals.
+4. Audit logging for user actions.
 5. Rate limiting to prevent abuse.
-6. GDPR-compliant data deletion.
+6. Database optimization with indexes and pagination.

 ## Current Progress
-- All essential features implemented and tested.
+- All essential features implemented, including enhanced security and database schemas.